SQream/sqream_docs/connecting_to_blue/client_platforms/tibco_spotfire.rst

 The **TIBCO Spotfire** software is an analytics solution that enables visualizing and exploring data through dashboards and advanced analytics.

-Establishing a Connection between TIBCO Spotfire and SQream
+Establishing a Connection between TIBCO Spotfire and BLUE
 -----------------------------------------------------------

 TIBCO Spotfire supports the following versions: